p4-mapreduce

 /Users/awdeorio/src/eecs485/p4-mapreduce

-$ pytest -vvs --log-cli-level=INFO
+$ pytest -vvsx --log-cli-level=INFO

-Test for busy waiting
+Test for busy-waiting

 A solution that busy-waits may pass on your development machine and fail on the autograder due to a timeout.
 Your laptop is probably much more powerful than the restricted autograder environment, so you might not notice the performance problem locally.
-See the Processes, Threads and Sockets in Python Tutorial for an explanation of busy-waiting.
+See the Threads and Sockets Tutorial for an explanation of busy-waiting.

 -C